Answers to frequently asked questions about Frensham Heights.

 How do you handle discipline?

 Our disciplinary measures are based on mutual respect and self-discipline.
 We use discussion rather than detention and set targets for changes in behaviour.
-Depending on the nature of the situation, discussions will occur between the student/s and their teacher or with the Deputy Head or Headmaster and if the situation escalates disciplinary sanctions may be used.
+Depending on the nature of the situation, discussions will occur between the student/s and their teacher or with the Deputy Head or Head and if the situation escalates disciplinary sanctions may be used.
 Aggressive language and shouting are not used by any teachers at Frensham.

 Can my child take part in competitive sports?